 - Add tags – if categories are the chapters in the book, tags are your index.
 You can use tags to describe some words or topics mentioned in the post.
 It’s good practice to use lower case when naming tags.

 - Use correct author attribution – if there are a few people who contribute to blog posts in your business, make sure you attribute the correct author before you publish.
-As with most things in this list, you can change this later but it easier to get it right first time.
+As with most things in this list, you can change this later but it is easier to get it right first time.

-- Preview your blog post– before you publish your blog, preview it WordPress.
+- Preview your blog post– before you publish your blog, preview it in WordPress.
 You can check that any formatting, layouts, images and buttons are looking and working correctly.